-Once you have answered these questions pick one area to start exploring.
+Once you have answered these questions pick an area to start exploring.
 There are many professional learning resources available to teachers.
-You may even want to do this work with a team of teachers so that you can share you’re learning with each other.
+You may even want to do this work with a team of teachers or a partner so that you can share your learning with each other.

 Professional Learning Resources

-Find conferences and/or webinars that allow you to choose your topics of interest.
-You will find that you when you are really interested and invested in the learning topic you will feel re-energized and excited to try something new.
+Find conferences and/or webinars that allow you to choose your topic of interest.
+Exploring topics that you are interested and invested in will make you feel re-energized and excited to put your new learning into practice.

 Follow the blogs of other educators who will help you to think deeply about the craft of teaching.
 Keep a running list of professional books that you want to read and learn from (add Regie’s book to the top!).
 Form a book club in your school and invite other teachers who might be interested in joining.
 Share with others what you have read and talk over the implications of your learning and what that might look like in your classroom.

 Participate regularly in Twitter Chats to learn from others all over the world.
 I have participated in chats where participants have said things that resonated with me for days.

 Collaborate with your colleagues by inviting them in for a lesson and asking for feedback.
 Study research with your colleagues and discuss how you can better follow researched best practices.

 Take risks and try out what you are learning and take note of the results.
 Find ways to bring professional learning to other meetings in your school.
 For example, during PLC meetings advocate for spending less time looking at data and more time learning together.
 During faculty meetings create teams of teachers who have similar interests that they want to explore together.
 Have faculty meetings be a time of deep collegial conversations on the chosen topics.
 Be a leader by helping to think of ways that professional development time can be more about school-wide professional learning.